splunk/rpm_app_for_splunk/README.md

 ![Settings>Advanced Search>Search macros](./docs/images/macros.png)

-1. The GitHub App for Splunk uses macros so that index and `sourcetype` names don't need to be updated in each dashboard panel.
-You'll need to update the macros to account for your selected indexes.
+1. The Splunk App for RPM V1 uses a static index `uipath` which will need to be configured in Splunk Cloud or Splunk.
-1. The macro `github_source` is the macro for all audit log events, whether from GitHub Enterprise Cloud or Server.
-The predefined macro includes examples of **BOTH**.
-Update to account for your specific needs.
+2. The UiPath Webhook Configuration forwards UiPath events to a Splunk HEC Collector.
+That will need to be configured on port :8088 as a data input in Splunk Cloud or Splunk Enterprise.
-1. The macro `github_webhooks` is the macro used for all webhook events.
-Since it is assuming a single index for all webhook events, that is the predefined example, but update as needed.
+3. The Orchestrator path `[monitor://C:\Users\Administrator\AppData\Local\UiPath\Logs\*.log]` is the execution path for all Robot events.
+The 'sourcetype' should be set to 'uipath_logs' to match the extraction configuration within the App to have the JSON parse correctly.
-1. Finally, the macro `github_collectd` is the macro used for all `collectd` metrics sent from GitHub Enterprise Server.
-Please update accordingly.
+1. Finally, the Windows `Security` logs should be configured to understand the Authentication and Access of the Robots.
+This requires the Splunk Universal Forwarder to be run on Robot Windows Machines (not just the Orchestrator).
+NOTE: Other Authentications can be configured such as Active Directory to drive the Security Dashboards.
+Splunk CIM compliant sources can populate the 'Authentication" datamodel which can be used by this App and Enterprise Security (SIEM).

 ### Integration Overview dashboard